ibm-cloud-docs/virtualization/how-install-xenserver-tools-linux.md

 {:tip: .tip}
 {:new_window: target="_blank"}

-# Installing XenServer tools when using Linux
+# Installing XenServer tools with Linux
 {: #installing-xenserver-tools-when-using-linux}

 Follow these steps to install XenServer Tools on your virtual machines that use CentOS, Debian, and RedHat operating systems.